 - Contact an energy broker who will investigate on your behalf.

-Those are the main options available which all have advantages and disadvantages.
+Those are the main options available for most small businesses which have advantages and disadvantages.

 The first two require your own time and effort and you may miss out on some deals depending on the service you use.
 Simply contacting your current provider means missing out on a significant part of the market place.

 Additional Discounts and Savings Tips

 Further savings can be made by paying your bills by monthly direct debit.
 Normally, quotes include this discount so if you select to pay manually, an additional 2%-5% will be added to your invoice.

 A dual fuel tariff could incur a small reduction but it’s prudent to get separate fuel quotes as well and calculate the totals for each.